 The life expectancy of the water heater is reduced where a water softener is introduced to fight hard water.
 The sodium salts added by a softener make the water extremely conductive, therefore, the anode are consumed more rapidly.
-Under these conditions, the magnesium anode must be replaced by an aluminum anode approved by Giant, along with the addition of zinc pellets.
+Under these conditions, the anode should be inspected yearly.